marmelab/react-admin/docs/List.md

 );
 ```

-The title can be either a string, or a component of your own.
+The title can be either a string, or an element of your own.

 ### Records Per Page